 We do not offer refunds, partial refunds or make-up classes.

 This intermediate level class will require focus, commitment, and a willingness to put yourself inside the work.
 Material will change week to week dependent on students’ progress, offering students a safe environment to grow in their work.

 Please note that part-time studies do not constitute career training.

 PAY FOR LEVEL 2: INTERMEDIATE ACTING FOR FILM & TV

 Credit card payments are managed securely through PayPal.
 To pay via credit card, please select “Don’t have a PayPal account?” on the next screen.

-Courses taught: Acting for Film & TV
+- Intro to Acting for Film & TV